How To Secure Sponsors for Your Virtual Event

 - Any challenges your potential sponsor has faced in the past when supporting similar events – and how you will combat them

-Get your prospect excited about the opportunity by encouraging an open, two-way discussion that focuses on the benefits of sponsoring your virtual event — not just what the event itself will look like.
+Get your prospective sponsor excited about the opportunity by encouraging an open, two-way discussion that focuses on the benefits of sponsoring your virtual event — not just what the event itself will look like.

 Make sure you save enough time to answer questions and get the prospect’s feedback on your virtual event sponsorship ideas.
 You might even want to research your decision-maker online before the call so you can get a feel for their personality and their experience with sponsorship schemes to date.